 This programme is designed to deepen your understanding of education so that you can critically analyse education practice, provisions and policy in your own current or future professional context.
-They support you in interrogating research literature and in undertaking educational research in your own areas of study.
+It supports you in interrogating research literature and in undertaking educational research in your own areas of study.

 Why this programme